jnicho02/tapir-reports/README.md

 All work is done in memory so that processing can be run on a cloud platform.

+Word is quite gung-ho at sticking extra xml tags into the document.xml, things like marking spelling mistakes (which your tagnames may well look like) or retaining whitespace.
+We cope with those by stripping any xml that appears between erb start and end tags.

 ## Installation

 Add this line to your application's Gemfile: